dylan-chong/a-team-engr101-avc/README.md

 <h5>Friday 13/05/16</h5>
 - Dylan
-    - Looked the PID stuff in more detail, deconstructing into different functions
+    - Completely refactored PID code (from wiki) to be more useful as a module
     - Went over module plan with everyone so we all know how it's going to be organised

 <h4>Review</h4>